Mr-Milk/circDraw-py/README.md

 ```
 ### Install via source code

-Clone the github repo or unzip the source code, run the following command at the root of 'circDraw-py' directory:
+Clone the github repo or unzip the source code, run the following command at the root of `circDraw-py` directory:

 ```shell
 bash install.sh